No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 We have the original but there are tons of versions out there too.
 Even a Munchkin version called Loot Letter!
 The cleverly titled, Lovecraft Letter, is one that I would love to try.

-In Dominion, each player will receive their own identical starting deck of 10 cards.
-As the game goes on they’ll be purchasing cards from the shared pool and building their decks.
+In Dominion, each player is dealt their own identical starting deck of 10 cards.
+As the game goes on, they’ll purchase cards from the shared pool of piles and build a strategy based on the cards they acquire.

 Later in the game, players will need to start purchasing victory cards to actually score points and win the game.
-However, if you buy victory cards too early, you fill your deck up with useless cards and hinder your deck’s effectiveness.
+However, if you buy victory cards too early, you will fill up on useless cards and hinder your overall effectiveness.
 If you buy too late, then you may not have enough time to catch up.
+Victory cards only have value at the end of the game.

 - Very high replayability due to random supply card combinations.